abdulhammed24/Counter/README.md

 ## Project Details

 **View My Project**: https://abdulhammed24.github.io/Counter/

 ![title](img/countr.png)

 ## Features

-* Just like the normal counter, with the increase,reset and decrease button.
+* Just like the normal counter, with the increase, reset and decrease button.
 * Responsive on mobile phone, tablets , desktop and laptop screens.

 ## Technologies Used